Culgaith

-Culgaith is a village and civil parish in the Eden district of Cumbria, England.
-It is located on the River Eden, between Temple Sowerby and Langwathby.
-At the 2001 census the parish had a population of 721, increasing to 826 at the 2011 Census.
+Culgaith is a village and civil parish in the Westmorland and Furness district of Cumbria, north-west England.
+The village is on a ridge above the River Eden, between Temple Sowerby and Langwathby.
+At the 2001 census the parish had a population of 721, increasing to 826 at the 2011 United Kingdom census.

-Amenities include All Saints Church, and its associated primary school, as well as a pub.
-The village had a railway station, which closed in 1970.
+Amenities include All Saints’ Church, and its associated primary school, as well as a public house.
+The village railway station closed in 1970.

-Etymology
+Toponymy

+The name Culgaith is first attested in the twelfth century, as Culgait.
 "This name is of most likely Brythonic origin.
 It is formed from an Old Celtic base *cūl, which has developed into Welsh 'cil', 'corner, retreat,' and British *koid, Welsh coed, 'wood'.
 The Old English form of the name would have been Cȳlcēt."
-The first element might also be *cǖl, 'narrow', which would give Culgaith the same etymology as Culcheth.
+The first element might also be *cǖl, 'narrow', which would give Culgaith the same toponymy as Culcheth.

 Culgaith is less likely to be derived from Gaelic *cid gaoit or *cil gaoit, meaning 'at the back of the wind' and 'windy nook', respectively.

+Geography

+The B6412 road links Culgaith to the A66 road to the south and the village of Langwathby to the north west.
+The town of Penrith is 6 mi to the west.